An Inheritance Is a Legacy, Not a Joint Asset

 Perhaps the most common—and most devastating—mistake I see is also the most innocent-sounding: commingling.

 It's the simple act of depositing an inheritance cheque into the same joint bank account you share with your spouse.
-It's using that money to pay down the mortgage on the family home or to jointly invest in a new property.
+It's using that money to pay down the mortgage on the family home.
 These seem like logical, even collaborative, financial moves.

-But in British Columbia, these innocent acts can permanently and irrevocably dissolve the protected status of your inheritance, transforming it from a "separate" asset into a "family" asset, divisible upon a marital breakdown.
+But in British Columbia, these innocent acts can permanently dissolve the protected status of your inheritance.

 The hard truth is this: The moment you commingle, you may lose the ability to protect that legacy forever.

-The law in British Columbia, specifically the Family Law Act, is built on a foundation of fairness and partnership.
-It defines "family property" as all assets acquired by either spouse during their relationship, which is to be divided equally if they separate.
+The law in British Columbia (specifically the Family Law Act) is built on a foundation of fairness.
+It defines "family property" as what you built together, which is to be divided equally if you separate.

 However, the Act also makes a crucial exception for "excluded property."
-This includes assets that each spouse brought into the relationship, gifts, and—most importantly—inheritances.
+This includes gifts and—most importantly—inheritances.

 An inheritance is intended for you, not for "the family."
 It is legally separate.